 The UPBSLS has information on the actual incidence of a wide variety of public amenities available in each village.
-Four are the focus of the empirical analysis here: One continuous measure (the number of hours of electricity the village receives in a "good month") and three binary measures (the presence of a public primary school, public primary health clinic, and landline telephone access.
+Four are the focus of the empirical analysis here: One continuous measure (the number of hours of electricity per day the village receives in a "good month"),7 and three binary measures (the presence of a public primary school, public primary health clinic, and landline telephone access.
 All are, at least potentially, broadly beneficial to residents of a village that has them and similar (if not identical) to the types of local public goods discussed in the broader literature.
 All are also provided by the state in India, with no possibility (by definition, in most cases) of private substitution.
+All are present in more than 10% and less than 90% of villages, and in no case is there provision contingent on the presence of another public good.

-3Following standard practice, the Herfindahl index of caste fractionalization for each village is calculated as $Fractionalizaton = 1 - \sum{i=1}^{n} p_i^2$, where p_i is the share of households of the top seven jatis of jati i.
+6Following standard practice, the Herfindahl index of caste fractionalization for each village is calculated as Fractionalizaton = $1 - \sum{i=1}^{n} p_i^2$, where p_i is the share of households of the top seven jatis of jati i.
 Muslim social groups are treated as castes.

-These particular goods were selected because of their prominence in existing accounts of distributive politics in India.
+In addition to possessing these properties, these particular goods were selected because of their prominence in existing accounts of distributive politics in India.
 Schools, clinics, and telephones were all used as outcomes in Banerjee and Somanathan (2007), the most influential Indian formulation of the diversity hypothesis.
 Hours of electricity was chosen because Min (2015) provides one of the best existing accounts of the microprocesses by which state officials in the study area (in this case power engineers) distort public goods provision to favor areas with more political and economic clout.
-Min notes that "politicians routinely interfere in the operation of the state electricity board, from patronage transfers of employees, interventions in the selection of villages for electrification projects, and the assertion of influence on when, where, and how, power cuts are timed and distributed."
-(Min, 2015, 130).
+Min notes that "politicians routinely interfere in the operation of the state electricity board, from patronage transfers of employees, interventions in the selection of villages for electrification projects, and the assertion of influence on when, where, and how, power cuts are timed and distributed" (Min, 2015, 130).
+In addition to these four measures, seven additional variables in the UPBSLS might be plausible measures of local public goods provision.
+In the appendix, Section A.8 and Table A.12 discuss the deficiencies of these alternate measures and report the results of models that use them, and the results of a multivariate regression model using all eleven outcomes.